andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 For HABTM relationships that would span a DB boundary, we decided to keep the table definitions as is, but introduce a model class and convert the code-level relationship from HABTM to `has_many :through` (HMT) so that we could use `disable_joins: true`.

 Not all HABTM relationships were changed.
-When the HABTM involved tables in the same DB, those didn't need to change and were left unmodified.
+When the HABTM relationship tables stayed in the same DB, we left those untouched.

+Let's shift gears into some general additional data layer scaling tactics.

 ## Scaling Inserts and Updates
 With Multiple Databases and `disable_joins: true` covered, what other database scalability tactics are used?